Film & TV

 He begins obsessively writing notes to himself to track his diminishing weight, and sticks them all over his apartment.
 When Trevor finds some that he never wrote mixed in with the others, and begins seeing shadowy figures, he becomes convinced someone is out to get him.
 He takes it upon himself to track down this person.
 Haunting and harrowing, The Machinist is a psychological thriller that taps into some of our deepest fears.
 Good luck falling asleep after watching this one.

-David Lynch has a very particular way of making his viewers feel uncomfortably close to his genuinely unhinged characters and their twisted stories.
-Jeffery (Kyle MacLachlan) has returned to his small home town of Lumberton to manage the family’s hardware store while his father is in the hospital after suffering a stroke.
+David Lynch has a particular way of making his viewers feel uncomfortably close to his unhinged characters and their twisted stories—See: Mulholland Drive, Lost Highway, or the shaky headtrip that is Inland Empire.
+In Blue Velvet, Jeffery (Kyle MacLachlan) has returned to his small home town of Lumberton to manage the family’s hardware store while his father is in the hospital after suffering a stroke.
 One day, while walking home in a field, he finds a severed human ear in the grass.

 Naturally curious, Jeffery soon finds himself sucked into a search for the ear’s owner.
 Jeffery’s hunt leads him to a mysterious nightclub, where he meets a beautiful female singer and a group of psychos.
 The gang is led by Frank Booth (Dennis Hopper), a raging madman you won’t be able to look away from.
 Jeffrey soon learns there is more to the story of this missing ear than he could have ever prepared for.